theglobechurch/hope-church/src/sections/sundays.md

 title: Sundays at Hope
 navtitle: Sundays
 leadimage: /static/images/map.svg
+nextStep:
+  - title: Rest of the week
+    link: "#weekschedule"
 ---

 **Everyone is welcome on Sundays – you don’t need to be a ‘good’ or ‘churchy’ person and you don’t need to wear anything special.**